ostark/craft-mute-deprecations/README.md

 ## Why?

 The benefits of this package are very limited.

-It is rather an example how to use Yii extensions with Craft, instead of a Plugin.
+It is rather an example of how to use a Yii extension with Craft instead of a Plugin.

 With this `extra` option in the `composer.json` you hook into Yii's bootstrapping process: